lovefunCode/LeetCode-Solution/Top8-Algorithms.md

     4. Constraints and Pruning
 ## Tips for Backtracking in JS
     1. Use Recursively carefully: Since Backtracking relies heavily on recursion, JS's call stack limit should be keep in mind.
-    2. Prnue Early: Adding checks early in the recursion to eliminate unpromising paths can significantly optimize performance
+    2. Prune Early: Adding checks early in the recursion to eliminate unpromising paths can significantly optimize performance
     3. Data Structures: Using appropriate data structures like arrays, sets and maps can help manage visited nodes, choices, or constraints efficiently.

 LeetCode Problems: